nicklockwood/Expression/README.md

 * A set of configuration options - used to enabled or disable certain features
 * A dictionary of named constants - this is the simplest and most efficient way to specify predefined constants
 * A dictionary of named array constants - this is the simplest and most efficient way to specify predefined arrays of related values
-* A dictionary of symbols and callback functions - this is the most efficient way to provide custom functions or operators
+* A dictionary of symbols and `SymbolEvaluator` functions - this is the most efficient way to provide custom functions or operators
-* A custom Evaluator function - this is the most flexible solution, and can support dynamic variable or function names
+* A custom `Evaluator` function - this is the most flexible solution, and can support dynamic variable or function names

 You can then calculate the result by calling the `Expression.evaluate()` function.